Need an Energy Boost?

 - Fruits: Fruits offer a significant dose of glucose which is easily metabolized into energy.
 Most fruits are digested in under half an hour, providing a quick energy release.
 The fructose they contain can also be converted into liver glycogen.

-- Spinach: Spinach is a great source of iron, a key component of energy production which supports the chemical reactions needed to source energy from carbohydrates and fats.
-It also aids circulation and supplies cells with the oxygen they need to break down food into energy.
+- Spinach: Spinach is a great source of iron, which is a key component of energy production that supports the chemical reactions needed to source energy from carbohydrates and fats.
+Iron also aids circulation and supplies cells with the oxygen they need to break down food into energy.

 - Almonds: Almonds are packed with protein and manganese as well as riboflavin, also known as vitamin B2.
 Like other B vitamins, it aids in the break down of carbohydrates.
 It also helps metabolize proteins and fats to maintain your energy levels throughout the day.